GlorgGlockenspiel/offical-salami-website/README.md

-# offical-salami-website
+# Official Szalámi Website!
-No Taxes!!!
-Official Szalámi Website!!!!!!!
-Pay an extra 10% for 10% off!
-This silverware knows what's up!!!!!!
+* NO Taxes
+* NO Additonal Fees
+* ABSOLUTELY NO REGINALD!!!!!!
+## BUY TODAY!!!!!!!